 - providing hand drying facilities – either paper towels or electrical dryers

 3. Ask your customers to wear a face covering

-Ask your customers to wear a face covering in any indoor space or where required to do so by law.
-That is especially important if your customers are likely to be around people they do not normally meet.
+Ensure your employees and customers wear a face covering in any indoor space or where required to do so by law.
+This is especially important if your customers are likely to be around people they do not normally meet.
 Remember a visor is not a substitute for a face covering.
 Full details at Gov UK when to wear a face covering and how to make your own.

 - arranging one-way traffic through the workplace if possible

 - working side by side rather than face to face

 - limiting movement of people around the workplace

 If 2m distancing is not possible additional control measures must be put in place, for example, erecting screens between people and cleaning regularly.
 For further details please view HSE social distancing guidance.